pingcap/docs-cn/faq/high-reliability-faq.md

 ## How to modify the user password and privilege?

-To modify the user password in TiDB, it is recommended to use `set password for 'root'@'%' = '0101001';` or `alter`, not `update mysql.user` which might lead to the condition that the password in other nodes is not refreshed timely.
+To modify the user password in TiDB, it is recommended to use `ALTER USER` (for example, `ALTER USER 'test'@'localhost' IDENTIFIED BY 'mypass';`), not `UPDATE mysql.user` which might lead to the condition that the password in other nodes is not refreshed timely.

 It is recommended to use the official standard statements when modifying the user password and privilege.
 For details, see [TiDB user account management](/user-account-management.md).